• Skip to main content

 • Email

-The original Fiery Cajun Shrimp recipe gets an update, but it's still a tasty and beloved recipe.
+The original Fiery Cajun Shrimp recipe gets an update, but it's still a tasty and beloved recipe in rotation since the early 1990's.

 Fiery Cajun shrimp gets an update to the true original recipe

 Fiery Cajun Shrimp has been a favorite of our family since the early 1990's when I cut the recipe out of a Southern Living magazine.
 No, it was not created by a celebrity chef as you might think if you did an internet search of the title.
-It's an interesting story that I thought y'all would enjoy hearing.
+That's an interesting story.

 Jump to: